 There are 3 types of cloud infrastructure deployments: Cloud, Hybrid, and On-Prem.

-- Public Cloud: Fully deployed on the cloud
+- Cloud: whole infrastructure deployed on the Cloud

 Want some mnemonics to help you remember components of Cloud Computing?
 Take a look at the AWS Mnemonics post!